What Is Starlink Mini? Here’s How to Get It

 Starlink Mini is what it sounds like: a miniature version of the Starlink router setup popular with van lifers and rural internet users.
 For the uninitiated, Starlink beams down internet signals through a constellation of satellites.
 Starlink Mini is just a smaller, more portable way to receive those signals.

 The Starlink Mini Kit costs $599, $100 more than the full-sized hardware.
-The portable service costs either $50 à la carte or $30 a month extra on top of your existing Starlink residential plan.
+The portable service costs either $50 per month for 50GB of data or $165 a month for unlimited data.

 Internet users can already get a portable Wi-Fi connection through a mobile hotspot or smartphone—and at a much lower price than Starlink Mini.
 But Starlink Mini’s satellite connection means it works in rural areas and other remote parts of the country where cellular networks aren’t available.